Distributionally Robust Treatment Effect: Simulation and Empirical Illustration

-We consider six cases: (\romannumeral 1) $p=2$, $c=0.1$, $\sigma_1=2$, $\sigma_0=1$; (\romannumeral 2) $p=2$, $c=1$, $\sigma_1=2$, $\sigma_0=1$; (\romannumeral 3) $p=2$, $c=1$, $\sigma_1=0.02$, $\sigma_0=0.01$; (\romannumeral 4) $p=2$, $c=0.1$, $\sigma_1=20$, $\sigma_0=10$, $\mu_1=0.1\sigma_1$, $\mu_0=0.02\sigma_0$; (\romannumeral 5) $p=1.5$, $c=0.1$, $\sigma_1=2$, $\sigma_0=1$; (\romannumeral 6) $p=3$, $c=0.1$, $\sigma_1=2$, $\sigma_0=1$.
+We consider six cases: (\romannumeral 1) $p=2$, $\delta=0.1$; (\romannumeral 2) $p=2$, $\delta=1$; (\romannumeral 3) $p=2$, $\delta=1$, $\sigma_1=2$, $\sigma_0=0.01$; (\romannumeral 4) $p=2$, $\delta=0.1$, $\mu_1=0.2\sigma_1$, $\mu_0=0.1\sigma_0$; (\romannumeral 5) $p=1.5$, $\delta=0.1$; (\romannumeral 6) $p=3$, $\delta=0.1$.
 The first two cases serve as baselines with a small radius and a relatively large radius.
-The third case resembles nearly point identification, where the sharp bounds of the variance of individual treatment effect are [0.0001, 0.0009].
+The third case resembles near-point identification, where the sharp bounds of the variance of individual treatment effect after normalization are [1.92, 1.96].
 Point identification can pose a threat to valid uniform inference under partial identification; see, for instance, \cite{imbens2004confidence}.
 Case (\romannumeral 4) examines the scenario where the variance of the outcome is significantly larger than the average treatment effect, making it challenging to estimate the ATE under the source distribution $P$ precisely.
 The first four cases use the $L_2$ norm for the Wasserstein distance.
 In contrast, the last two cases change the $L_p$ norm in the cost function of the Wasserstein neighborhood but otherwise remain the same as the baseline cases.
 We use the plug-in variance estimator $\hat{\bm{\Sigma}}$ based on the influence functions in Appendix \ref{appendixe}.

-Table \ref{tab:6case} reports the coverage rate of the IM confidence intervals (CIs) with or without Bonferroni correction, the average CIs across 1,000 replications, and the average length ratio of the two-step CIs over the non-corrected CIs.
+Table \ref{tab:6case} reports the coverage rate of the IM confidence intervals (CIs) with or without Bonferroni correction across 2,000 replications, the average CIs, and the average length ratio of the two-step CIs over the non-corrected CIs.
+To proceed with our proposed two-step CIs, replications with first-step CIs containing zero are dropped.
+Whenever this occurs, the reported results are averages across the remaining replications.
 We report the results with both sharp variance bounds and Neyman variance bounds.
 We set $\alpha=0.05$ and $\beta=0.045$.
 In our simulations, the two-step CIs are less conservative when $\beta$ is closer to $\alpha$, but there is not much improvement when $\beta$ is larger than 0.045.